 Major Seventh – I Love You – Cole Porter

 Octave – Willow Weep For Me

-Now, this makes training your ears to recognise intervals easy.
+Now, this makes training your ears to recognize intervals easy.

-You and a fellow musician could test each other, by playing some of these intervals and seeing if you can recognise them based on their famous uses.
+You and a fellow musician could test each other, by playing some of these intervals and seeing if you can recognize them based on their famous uses.

 Application of Intervals

 If you’re reading this as a guitarist or bass player, and still wondering how it might apply to you and your playing, here are some ways that you can make use of intervals.